bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Andrew Chow: 00:32:17

 Yeah, probably.
-And I think there are some people who have been working on stuff like that, but not necessarily in a nice GUI form
+And I think there are some people who have been working on stuff like that, but not necessarily in a nice GUI form.

 ## Switch to Descriptor-based wallets